-Teachers of children in their first of year of full-time school complete a research tool, the Australian version of the Early Development Instrument, based on their knowledge and observations of the children in their class in their first year of full-time school.
-The Australian version of the Early Development Instrument measures five important areas of their early childhood development.
+Teachers of children in their first of year of full-time school complete a research tool, the Australian version of the Early Development Instrument (AvEDI), based on their knowledge and observations of the children in their class in their first year of full-time school.
+The AvEDI measures five important areas of their early childhood development.

 These five areas – also called domains – are closely linked to the child's health, education and social outcomes as they grow into their adulthood:

-The Australian Government is working with state and territory governments and the Social Research Centre to implement the AEDC.
-Since 2002, the Australian Government has worked in partnership with eminent child health research institutes: the Centre for Community Child Health; Royal Children's Hospital, Melbourne; and the Telethon Kids Institute, Perth; to deliver the AEDC to communities nationwide.
+The Australian Government continues to work with state and territory governments to undertake the 2018 AEDC national collection.
+Since 2002, the Australian Government has worked in partnership with eminent child health research institutes: the Telethon Kids Institute, Perth; the Centre for Community Child Health; and Royal Children's Hospital, Melbourne; to deliver the AEDC to communities nationwide.

 AEDC data reflects the environments and experiences children are exposed to from when they are born to school age.
-With data sets covering three collections, results from 2009, 2012 and 2015, the AEDC can be compared to identify emerging trends in early childhood development across Australia.
+As additional time points are captured, the AEDC enables researchers, governments and communities to better track children's development over time and identify factors impacting on children's development.